grafana/loki/docs/sources/send-data/_index.md

 ## OpenTelemetry Collector

-Loki now natively supports ingesting OpenTelemetry logs over HTTP.
+Loki natively supports ingesting OpenTelemetry logs over HTTP.
 See [Ingesting logs to Loki using OpenTelemetry Collector]({{< relref "./otel" >}}) for more details.

 ## Third-party clients